 About then I discovered lattes.
 It was something of a rediscovery, since I actually fell in love with café con leche in Spain several decades ago.
 That stuff will keep you awake for days.
 But you rarely found it hereabouts until the advent of the convenient coffee shop, bless their overzealous little hearts.

-Then, once, I threw myself into a serious diet and was faced with skim milk lattes.
-Let me add here that I loathe skim milk, or blue water, as I like to disdainfully call it.
+Then recently, as I threw myself into a serious diet, I was faced with skim milk lattes.
+Let me add here that I loathe skim milk, or blue water, as I like to petulantly call it.
 But skim milk was my only caloric option, it seemed.
 I switched to tea.
 Then the challenge became how strong I could brew my tea.
 I was up to three tea bags at a pop when I realized my teeth had begun to look like I chewed tobacco.
 Fetching.

 OK.
 So we solved the indigestion issue, heavy caffeine headaches and the calorie count question, but now have to deal with stained teeth.
-I’m currently conducting a daily experiment, trying to determine the perfect number of tea bags to avoid yucky teeth, yet banish the mid-afternoon sinking spells.
+I’m currently conducting a daily experiment in my kitchen.
+I am trying to determine the perfect number of tea bags to avoid yucky teeth, yet banish the midafternoon sinking spells.
 I may need to apply for a grant.

 I am currently considering the possibility of just becoming a hermit.
-This would allow me to sleep in and nap every day, doing away with all need for caffeine.
+This would allow me to nap every day, doing away with all need for caffeine.

 I’m guessing that’s what happened to Rip Van Winkle.

-Jean Gillette is a freelance writer, who really would prefer a nap.
-Contact her at firstname.lastname@example.org.
+Jean Gillette is freelance writer who came late to the coffee game.
+Contact her at [email protected]